 In a separate (ideally stainless steel) bowl, and with clean, dry beaters, beat the heavy whipping cream until stiff peaks form.
 Fold the whipped cream into the frosting and then whip to combine it, just until blended.
 The frosting should be smooth and creamy.

 Frost the cake when it is completely cool.
-Garnish with walnuts, if desired.
-Store the cake in the refrigerator (I stick toothpicks in the cake and gently cover it with foil.)
+Store the cake covered, in the refrigerator.
+(Stick toothpicks in the cake and gently cover it with foil.)
 Take out the cake several minutes before serving, for best taste.
+The cake will stay fresh in the refrigerator for three days if cut, or a week if left whole.